-In short, the research universities in the Netherlands offer students a specialised path into a certain degree discipline.
-So for students who have a fairly good idea of where they want to specialise after high school, a research university pathway is worth consideration.
+In short, research universities in the Netherlands offer students a specialised path into a certain discipline.
+So for students who have a fairly good idea of what they want to specialise in after high school, a research university is worth consideration.

-Examples of the kinds of courses offered at a UAS in the Netherlands include:
+Examples of the courses offered at a UAS in the Netherlands include:

 There are 41 Universities of Applied Science in the Netherlands.
 Some are very small, and may specialise in a particular field.
-A smaller UAS is less likely to offer courses in English; by contrast the larger Universities of Applied Science will offer a range of English taught courses.
+A smaller UAS is less likely to offer courses taught in English.
+By contrast, the larger Universities of Applied Science offer a range of English-taught courses.

-There is almost no overlap between the type of courses offered by a research university and that offered by a UAS.
-This means that the decision between these two pathways is very much a binary one (and hopefully quite a straightforward one).
+There is almost no overlap between the type of courses offered by a research university and those offered by a UAS.
+This means that the decision between these two pathways is very much binary (and hopefully quite straightforward).

-The only two courses that may be offered by both types of university are law and business related courses.
+The two major courses that could be offered by both types of university are law and business.
 The difference at a University of Applied Science is that students would be introduced to the more practical, work-based elements of business and law straight away.

-Whilst the majority of degree courses at a University of Applied Science are four years, some have started to introduce three year courses.
-These fast track courses will often condense the first two years of a degree into one year.
-While some students will be attracted to the idea of graduating early, but keep in mind that these fast track degrees are intensive and aren’t the best fit for everyone.
+Whilst the majority of degree courses at a University of Applied Science are four years, some of these institutions have started to introduce three-year courses.
+These fast-track courses often condense the first two years of a degree into one.
+Some students might be attracted to the idea of graduating early, but keep in mind that these fast track degrees are intensive and not necessarily the best fit for everyone.

-If there are students at your school who are interested in studying in the Netherlands and want to go straight into a practical, work-based approach to learning, they might want to consider a University of Applied Science.
+If students at your school are interested in studying in the Netherlands and want to go straight into a practical, work-based approach to learning, they might want to consider a University of Applied Science.

 For the same reason, these universities might not be the best fit for students who are looking for an academic experience at university.

-Students who attend a University College while studying in the Netherlands can expect a strong emphasis on community building.
-Many university colleges operate residential campuses, meaning that students are expected to live on campus.
+Students who attend a University College while studying in the Netherlands can expect a strong emphasis on community-building.
+Many University Colleges operate residential campuses, meaning that students are expected to live on campus.
 University colleges aim to create a small, close-knit learning environment.

-For international students, the strong community focus of university colleges, coupled with the fact that many of their degree courses are taught in English, means that they can look forward to a university experience that combines academic rigour with a good social life.
+For international students, the strong community focus of university colleges coupled with the fact that many of their degree courses are taught in English mean that they can look forward to a university experience that combines academic rigour with a good social life.